gcmt/vessel.nvim/README.md

 -- Note: Has effect only when using default formatters vessel.opt.marks.force_header = false

 -- Decorations used as prefix to each formatted mark.
-Last item is for last entries in each group -- Note: Has effect only when using default formatters vessel.opt.marks.decorations = { "├ ", "└ " }
+-- Last item is for last entries in each group.
+-- Note: Has effect only when using default formatters vessel.opt.marks.decorations = { "├ ", "└ " }